From the Field: Director Park - Observing Portland's People Plaza

 Our research team’s time-lapse video was shot on Thursday, July 18, 2013, and captures three time periods: morning setup (8:30 - 11:30 am), lunchtime (noon to 2 pm), and evening (5 pm to 8 pm).
 The time lapse is a compilation of over 1700 still images shot every ten seconds from a six-level parking garage adjacent to the Park.
 Between noon and 2 pm alone, the time lapse recorded over 550 different users.

 Research Assistant Andrew Louw is participating in LAF’s 2013 Case Study Investigation (CSI) program along with faculty Research Fellow Roxi Thoren.
-They are working to document the performance benefits of three diverse projects in Portland, Oregon and Long Island New York.
+They are working to document the performance benefits of three diverse projects in Portland, Oregon and Long Island, New York.
+Any opinions expressed in this article belong solely to the author.
+Their inclusion in this article does not reflect endorsement by LAF.